How We Rate Ergonomic Chairs

 Limited adjustability, basic materials, short warranty

-What the Score Does NOT Measure
+What the Scores Do NOT Measure

-- Aesthetics — How a chair looks doesn't affect your spine.
+- Aesthetics: How a chair looks doesn't affect your spine.

-- Brand reputation — A well-known brand doesn't automatically mean better ergonomics.
+- Brand reputation: A well-known brand doesn't automatically mean better ergonomics.

-- Value for money — A ₹3,000 chair scoring 45 might be excellent value; a ₹25,000 chair scoring 80 might not be.
-The score measures hardware, not value.
+- Value for money: A ₹3,000 chair scoring 45 might be excellent value; a ₹25,000 chair scoring 80 might not be.
+The scores measure hardware, not value.

 Where Do the Specs Come From?

 We extract specifications from Amazon.in product listings, manufacturer websites, and product packaging details.
 Every spec is documented in our enrichment logs with source URLs.
-When a spec is not available from any source, we display "Not specified by manufacturer" — we never guess.
+When a spec is not available from any source, we display "Not specified by manufacturer."
+We never guess.

 Can a Chair Score 100?

 Yes.
 A chair scores 100/100 if it has: 4D armrests (or equivalent adjustability sum hitting the 40 cap), adjustable lumbar with mesh seat and back, and a chromium base with 120kg+ capacity and 3+ year warranty.
 Several chairs in our database achieve this.
-It means the hardware is fully spec'd — not that it's the "best chair ever made."
+It means the hardware is fully spec'd, not that it's the "best chair ever made."

 Have questions about our methodology? ergnometry@gmail.com